vincanger/vincanger.github.io/_posts/2021-12-01-music-pern.md

 3. Learn and apply user authentication ✅
 4. Expirement with React and make it a full-stack app ✅
 5. Deploy it successfully to Heroku ❌
     - (Authentication works fine on my local machine, but doesn't after being deployed to heroku.
 There seems to be a problem in the front-end request.
-Any help in this domain would be appreciated :thumbsup:)
+Any help in this domain would be appreciated 👍)
     - https://music-notes-pern.herokuapp.com/